Update: Justin Trudeau announced cannabis sales will begin October 17, 2018.

 Canada legalized medical marijuana in 2001.
 According to MedicalMarijuana.ca, a resource for information on Canada's medical marijuana program, cardholders with authorization from healthcare professionals can access medical marijuana products in three ways:

 - Through Health Canada-registered & -licensed producers of cannabis products

 - By registering to produce medical marijuana on their own, at home

 - By legally designating another individual to produce it on their behalf

-If a patient determines they would like to grow or produce their own medical cannabis, depending on the environment (indoor versus outdoor), between two and five plants are commonly-accepted treatment volumes.
+If a cardholder determines they would like to grow or produce their own medical cannabis, depending on the environment (indoor versus outdoor), between two and five plants are commonly-accepted treatment volumes.